-The LRC includes the following resources for students:
+Learning Resource Center includes the following resources for students

-- Academic Support Center for instructional support, tutoring, learning resources, and proctored exams.
-Includes the Math Lab & Drop-in Writing Center - Library Services to promote information literacy and provide organized information resources.

-• Multicultural & Diversity Center
+- Library Services to promote information literacy and provide organized information resources. - Multicultural & Diversity Center - Academic Support Center offers tutoring and test proctoring for CR students. - Student Tech Help provides students with assistance around a variety of tech problems.

-Special Programs

-Programs available for eligible students include:
+EOPS

-- Extended Opportunity Programs & Services (EOPS) provides services to eligible income disadvantaged students including: textbook award, career academic and personal counseling, school supplies, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, graduation cap and gown, workshops, and more! - The TRiO Student Success Program provides eligible students with a variety of services including trips to 4-year universities, career assessments, and peer mentoring.
-Students can apply for the program in Eureka or in Del Norte - The Veteran's Resource Center supports and facilitates academic success for Active Duty Military, Veterans and Dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and Veteran-specific resources. - Klamath-Trinity students can contact the CR KT Office for specific information about student support services at 530-625-4821
+Extended Opportunity Programs & Services (EOPS) provides services to eligible income disadvantaged students including: textbook awards, grants, career academic and personal counseling, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, graduation cap and gown, workshops, and more!

+TRiO Student Success Program

+The TRiO Student Support Services Program provides eligible students with a variety of services including academic advising, career assessments, assistance with transfer, and peer mentoring.
+Students can apply for the program in Eureka or in Del Norte.

+Veterans Resource Center

+The Veteran's Resource Center supports and facilitates academic success for Active-Duty Military, Veterans and Dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and Veteran-specific resources.

+CalWORKS

+CalWORKs - California Work Opportunity & Responsibility to Kids (CalWORKs).
+Provides supportive services to student parents with children under the age of 18, who are receiving cash assistance (TANF benefits), to become self-sufficient.
+Services include: transportation assistance, basic student supplies, tutoring, priority registration, laptop and calculator loans, career, academic, and personal counseling, and more!

-Emergency Procedures
+Emergency Procedures / Everbridge

 College of the Redwoods has implemented an emergency alert system called Everbridge.
 In the event of an emergency on campus you will receive an alert through your personal email and/or phones.
 Registration is not necessary in order to receive emergency alerts.
-Check to make sure your contact information is up-to-date by logging into WebAdvisor https://webadvisor.redwoods.edu and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'
+Check to make sure your contact information is up-to-date by logging into WebAdvisor and selecting 'Students' then 'Academic Profile' then 'Current Information Update.'

 Please contact Public Safety at 707-476-4112 or security@redwoods.edu if you have any questions.
-For more information see the Redwoods Public Safety Page.
+For more information see the Redwoods Public Safety.